vishes-shell/vishes-shell.github.io/source/_posts/2020-05-11-test-your-async-application-with-database.md

 ```

 Force rollback transaction works as expected, but why transaction is not rolled
 back in fixture?
-That's because async fixtures are executed in it's own context,
+The reason is that async fixtures are executed in it's own
-and maybe transaction is rolled back, however not the one that we wanted to.
+context, so maybe transaction is rolled back, however not the one that we
+wanted to.

 ### Any other ways?

-Writing context manager in each test in not
+Writing context manager in each test is not
 [DRY](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself) at all, however it
 will get us where we want, but there is another way: *decorator*.